Updated July 5, 2026

 Compare limits, deductibles, breach response coverage, ransomware terms, business interruption protection, and any required security controls.
 It also helps to compare how each carrier handles incident reporting and whether the policy includes legal and forensic support.

-Start with your revenue, data volume, payment-processing details, claims history, and current security controls, then ask a licensed broker to compare multiple carriers.
+Start with your revenue, data volume, payment-processing details, claims history, and current security controls, then ask for a quote with CPK Insurance and connect with a licensed insurance professional.
 In Virginia’s active market, that comparison is important because quotes can differ based on industry, endorsements, and how each insurer underwrites cyber risk.

 Small businesses typically pay $1,000 to $3,000 annually for $1 million in cyber liability coverage.
 Costs depend on your industry, annual revenue, volume of sensitive data, security controls, and claims history.
 Healthcare and financial businesses pay more due to regulatory exposure.